W1nz4c4r/W1nz4c4r.github.io/_posts/2021-12-15-Beginner-Track.md

 ## Find The Easy pass
-This is an easy *reversing* challenge in which we will need to use **OllyDGB** with is a debbuging tool used to *analyze binary code* despite not having access to the source code. this tool is mostly used to evaluate and debug malware.
+This is an easy *reversing* challenge in which we will need to use **OllyDGB** which is a debbuging tool used to *analyze binary code* despite not having access to the source code. this tool is mostly used to evaluate and debug malware.

-In this case I'm going to use a windows machine because in my case was a lot easier to user **OllyDGB** on a windows machine.
+In this case I'm going to use a windows machine because in my case was a lot easier to use **OllyDGB** on a windows machine.
 First, we need to download and unzip the file.

 ![](/assets/images/Beginner-Track/pic6.png)